-The Clifton Project is working to develop a new cinema and arts venue in the centre of Wellington.
+The Wellington Orbit team – formerly known as The Clifton Project – is working to develop a new cinema and arts venue in the centre of Wellington.
 Until that happens, they’ve been organising film nights and live events at existing community venues, their seasonal Film Festivals being the biggest.
 The programme usually combines mainstream recent releases and foreign language films from around the world.
 You can find out more about the festivals here.

 Wellington Lunchtime Organ Concerts (May – August)